dzianis-dashkevich/vhs-next/README.md

 ## PipelineProvider

 Pipeline provider allows registering custom pipelines for specific mimeTypes.
-Player will use it during load.
+The player will use it during load.

 ```ts
 interface PipelineProvider {